PageotD/articles/drafts/pso/particle-swarm-optimization.md

 - **Cognitive term**: $c_{2} r_{2} (P_{i} - x_{i}(t))$ <br>
     which controls how much the particle is influenced by its own best position

 It means that the displacement of a particle in the search space (first equation) is a combination of its own velocity, the swarm's best position and its own best position.
-High inertia and high social constant will favorise exploration of the search space, while low inertia and high cognitive constant will favorise exploitation, by the particle, of its own best position.
+High inertia and high social constant will favorise exploration of the search space, while low inertia and high cognitive constant will favorise exploitation of the best positions found.

-The inertia weight is usually set to a value between 0.4 and 0.9 (typical value is around 0.7) which allows to slow down the particle's velocity throughout the iterations.
-The cognitive and social constants are usually set between 1.0 and 2.5 (typical values are around 1.49).
+The inertia weight is usually set to a value between 0.4 and 0.9 (typical value is around $0.7$) which allows to slow down the particle's velocity throughout the iterations.
+The cognitive and social constants are usually set between 1.0 and 2.5 (typical values are around $1.49$ with $c_1=c_2$).

+The true difficulty of PSO lies in the balance between exploration of the search space and exploitation of the best positions found.
+This is where the random numbers $r_{1}$ and $r_{2}$ come into play.
+These two random numbers (drawn from a uniform distribution [0, 1]) allow to ensure some diversity in the behavior of the particles, and to avoid premature convergence to a local minimum.

 The basic workflow can be described in few steps:
 1. Initialize the swarm with random positions and velocities